To request more info:

 WHO PROVIDES ABA SERVICES?

-A qualified and trained Board Certified Behavior Analyst (BCBA) provides ABA services at our office in Columbus.
+A qualified and trained Board Certified Behavior Analyst (BCBA) provides ABA services in the Columbus region.
 Certified ABA therapists design and directly oversee the ABA therapy.
 The Behavior Analyst Certification Board (BACB) is the professional body responsible for certifying behavior analysts.
 In order to be eligible for the certification examination, individuals must have earned at least a master’s degree in behavior analysis or a related field approved by the BACB, such as education, psychology, or social work.
 Those seeking certification are required to complete specific graduate-level coursework in behavior analysis, as well as several hours of supervised experience.
 Parents or guardians should make sure they find someone who is accredited and trustworthy.